Optimal Smart Card Reader Setup

 Training Best Practices

-• Encourage reporting of lost or malfunctioning cards immediately.
+- Emphasize immediate reporting of lost or malfunctioning cards to prevent security incidents.

 Support Resources